terkill/chef-stackdriver/README.md

 * user - Mod status username for apache plugin.
 * password - Mod status password for apache plugin.

-### elasticcache
+### elasticsearch

-* enable - enable the elasticcache plugin.
+* enable - enable the elasticsearch plugin.
 Default is false.
+* http - elasticsearch protocol to use
-* url - elastic search status url
+* url - elasticsearch node url
+* request_stats - the stats request path
+* request_health - the health request path
+* package - which yajl package to install

+**NOTE**: This will get statistics for the entire cluster.

 ### memcached